Skip to content

 const getWeather = tool({

-description: 'Get the current weather for a city.
-Use this when the user asks about weather.',
+description: 'Return the current weather for a city.',

 parameters: z.object({